axelvaldez/radical-companies/_posts/rstartups/2023-04-11-rbuddyneighbor-revised.markdown

   <li id="en02">
    <p class="_list-item">
     <div class="_p">
      Or when she turns on the car.
 And how would we know this?
-Listening on her phone's mic?
+Listening on her phone&rsquo;s mic?
 Kind of creepy?
 What if she went with a boyfriend and they are talking about the great sex they are going to have when they get home?
     </div>
     <div class="_p">
      It could be like Waze, with a handy (handier than Waze) screen to signal <span class="_quotespan">On my way.</span>